usnistgov/FIPS201/_FIPS201/frontend.md

 Once secure messaging has been established, a *virtual contact interface* MAY be established.
 Requirements for the virtual contact interface are specified in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73).
 Any operation that MAY be performed over the contact interface of the PIV Card MAY also be performed over the virtual contact interface.
-With the exception of the *Card Authentication key* and keys used to establish a secure messaging, the cryptographic private key operations SHALL be performed only through the contact interface or the virtual contact interface.
+With the exception of the *card authentication key* and keys used to establish a secure messaging, the cryptographic private key operations SHALL be performed only through the contact interface or the virtual contact interface.

-Symmetric cryptographic operations are not mandated for the contactless interface, but departments and agencies may choose to supplement the basic functionality with storage for a symmetric Card Authentication key and support for a corresponding set of cryptographic operations.
+Symmetric cryptographic operations are not mandated for the contactless interface, but departments and agencies may choose to supplement the basic functionality with storage for a symmetric card authentication key and support for a corresponding set of cryptographic operations.
 For example, if a department or agency wants to utilize Advanced Encryption Standard (AES) based challenge/response for physical access, the PIV Card must contain storage for the AES key and support AES operations through the contactless interface.
 Algorithms and key sizes for each PIV key type are specified in [[SP 800-78]](../_Appendix/references.md#ref-SP-800-78).

 The PIV Card has both mandatory keys and optional keys:

-- The *PIV Authentication key* is a mandatory asymmetric private key that supports card and cardholder authentication for an interoperable environment.
+- The *PIV authentication key* is a mandatory asymmetric private key that supports card and cardholder authentication for an interoperable environment.
 See [Section 4.2.2.1](frontend.md#s-4-2-2-1).
-- The *asymmetric Card Authentication key* is a mandatory private key that supports card authentication for an interoperable environment.
+- The *asymmetric card authentication key* is a mandatory private key that supports card authentication for an interoperable environment.
 See [Section 4.2.2.2](frontend.md#s-4-2-2-2).
-- The *symmetric (secret) Card Authentication key* supports card authentication for physical access, and it is optional.
+- The *symmetric (secret) card authentication key* supports card authentication for physical access, and it is optional.
 See [Section 4.2.2.3](frontend.md#s-4-2-2-3).
 - The *digital signature key* is an asymmetric private key supporting document signing, and it is mandatory, unless the cardholder does not have a government-issued email account at the time of